How to Request Reimbursement

 - Applicant cannot be reimbursed for purchases from a business where applicant participates in ownership (producer cooperatives excluded).

-6. Applicants cannot combine projects or attach items to another applicant’s project.
-Applicants cannot submit multiple reimbursement requests for the same item.
+- Applicants cannot combine projects or attach items to another applicant’s project.
+Applicants cannot submit multiple reimbursement requests for the same purchased item.

-7. Reimbursement documentation must be postmarked or uploaded to your TAEP Online Account Portal by the reimbursement request deadline.
-Additional processing time is required for incomplete reimbursement requests and requests submitted within one month of the program deadline.
-It is recommended you submit your reimbursement request as soon as your project is complete.
+- Reimbursement documentation must be postmarked or uploaded to your TAEP Online Account Portal by the reimbursement request deadline.
+Additional processing time is required for incomplete requests and requests submitted within one month of the program deadline.
+It is recommended you submit your reimbursement request as soon as your project is completed.